 HR2VP can be used with any stationary, spin or exercise bike, without having to add a speed or cadence sensor and it connects to Zwift.
 The setup is really easy as you have nothing to mount on the bike.
 Use virtual training apps, no matter which kind of bike you have access to, at home, or while travelling.

-On Android ANT+ heart rate monitors can be used.
-Otherwise, Bluetooth Smart HRM can be used on Android and iOS.
+On Android, ANT+ heart rate monitors can be used and you can choose between BLE & ANT+ broadcasting (prefer ANT+ when available especially for GPS head units).
+Bluetooth Smart HRM can be used on Android and iOS.

 Heart rate can take minutes to reach the steady state, where our algorithm will put your watts in the right training zone within 10 seconds.